shivamklr/event_reminder_typescript/README.md

 # Event Reminder Application
 ## Introduction
-A Progressive Web Application that can remind users of the events they want to be reminded.
+A FullStack Application that can remind users of the annual events.
+For example: birthday, wedding anniversary.

+## Status
+[x] Backend/REST API
+[]  Frontend

 ## Technologies Used
 - Backend